MrRacoon/haskind/README.md

 haskind
 =======

-Haskell functions, but in javascript.
+Good ol' Haskell functions for use in Javascript